kimayamcolaco/reality-check/README.md

 # Reality Check

-A daily news verification game- stay uup to date in a fun way!
+A daily news verification game- a fun way to stay up to date with news!

 ## Quick Start